 My family will probably never be all together again.
 But I feel without a doubt that there is proof inside of each of us that we once lived together.
 To ensure that the red string that ties my family together does not come undone, I want to reel it in and tie it tight.

-“Many entries this year featured a dual this one, with two separate bound books, one on either side of the cover’s interior, is both logical and allows multiple readings.”
+“Many entries this year featured a dual structure but this one, with two separate bound books, one on either side of the cover’s interior, is both logical and allows multiple readings.”

 - Anne Wilkes Tucker, photography curator at the Museum of Fine Arts, Houston

 "The split binding allows the reader to page through one side and then the other, but the powerfulness comes from pairing both halves together.
 In this delicate and personal family album, Yoshikatsu Fujii ties the memory of his family back together with the cultural metaphor of red string."